Juli2017/TrendsInRent/README.md

 # Median Gross Rent by Zip Code Tabulation Areas in San Mateo County: 2000-2015

 <iframe src="https://juli2017.github.io/SMCMedianRent/" width="90%" height="650"></iframe>
+Data:
+Prior to 2015, the American Community Survey reported all median gross rent values by ZCTA that were over $2,000 per month as "2000+".
+For the purposes of the visualization above, these were changed to 2,000, and the highest category shown is >=$2,000.
+The value shown in the information box for these cases is $2,000 which may under-report the actual value.
+For 2015, the actual median gross rent is shown.

 # News Articles
 * 22 June 2015: <a href="http://www.slate.com/articles/business/metropolis/2015/06/san_francisco_rent_crisis_the_solution_isn_t_in_the_city_it_s_in_the_suburbs.html">The Biggest Problem With San Francisco’s Rent Crisis: The suburbs</a>